giftnix/node-radial/README.md

 - `apiVersion` - API version as a numeric string **_defaults to '1.0'_**
 - `environment` - Set to either `development` or `production` **_defaults to the value of `NODE_ENV` or `development` if not set_**
+- `webhooks` - If you plan to use a webhook route, please pass an object with authentication data for each route.
+See the section on [Webhooks](#webhooks) for details on setting this up.

 ## Tokenization and 3D Secure